 Wills, Trusts, Estates, and Elder Care.
 Choose either Alan or Darcy as your estate planning and elder law attorney in Skagit, Island or San Juan County.
 Many of our services are available for a fixed fee - see our Flat Rates page.
 When requested, we arrange to meet clients at their place of residence or the hospital.
 Learn about our many services on our "Wills, Trusts, and Estates" and "Elder Law" pages.

 Probate and Estate Settlement.
 Probate for the estate of a Washington resident may be administered in any county.
+You may want to choose a Skagit County attorney to keep down your probate costs.
 In many cases, an estate may be settled without needing to be probated.
 At other times you may need help in resolving a dispute over a trust or estate settlement.
 Our "Probate and Estate Settlement" page has details on our services to help families or friends with a loved one's estate.

 Family Law.
 Our experience in litigation, property, estate planning, elder law and business law is important in addressing family law matters involving these other areas of practice.